andrefpf/fileboxes/README.md

 I like the idea, but I do not like XML.

 This project is a way to write your custom file formats with zips and using a pythonic api.

-# Examples
-You can find multiple python notebooks with examples in the [examples folder](./examples/).